Nitecon/gdrv/README.md

 - Which means we need both GUI / Backend help to interface with the drive api's etc.

 More questions beyond reading the entry points (`app/main.js`) for electron and (`main.go`) for golang feel free to ask / create an issue.

+## How does gDrv essentially work?
+gDrv design is based on a frontend / backend setup.
+The frontend is handled by electron (chromium) as it already has window management etc solved and reduces our need to deal with native gui implementations across multiple OS's.
+Node.js is responsible for spawning the OS specific golang binary application, and go into listening mode.
+The go application upon startup responds to the electron application with a random port location that the application is listening to locally, and then redirects to that location for the actual "main" or homepage whatever you want to call it.
+Beyond the redirection electron will have a couple of menu items over time for getting general application help / checking for updates, downloading updates / respawning the app and exit etc and thats just about it.